amaliejvik/it1901-project-pacman/pacMan-application/springboot/restserver/README.md

 # Restserver
-The springboot/restserver module takes care of managing the entire process related to saving high scores, as well as retrieving them for the purpose of generating a leaderboard at the end of the game.
+The springboot/restserver module manages the entire process related to saving high scores, as well as retrieving them for the purpose of generating a leaderboard at the end of the game.
 To implement this functionality, a REST server is created using the Spring Boot framework.

 ## Classes:
   - PacManModelApplication